-The International Hockey Hall of Fame (also herein referred to as “IHHOF” or “the Hall”) is strongly committed to protecting the privacy of its online guests, customers, members, donors, and friends.
+The Original Hockey Hall of Fame is our common operating name.
+Our legal name is The International Hockey Hall of Fame and Museum Inc. (also herein referred to as “IHHOF” or “the Hall”) and we are strongly committed to protecting the privacy of its online guests, customers, members, donors, and friends.
 We believe that maintaining privacy on the web is very important, and that informing our visitors about the types of information we collect and how we use it is crucial.

 Types of information collected

-The International Hockey Hall of Fame does not collect any personal information about individuals—such as names and postal or e-mail addresses—except when such information is knowingly provided to the Hall.
+The IHHOF does not collect any personal information about individuals—such as names and postal or e-mail addresses—except when such information is knowingly provided to the Hall.
 Personal information might be obtained from online transactions such as purchases, subscriptions, registrations, or membership pledges.
 Additionally, personal information may be transmitted as part of a form submission or in connection with other activities, services, or resources made available on our site.
 Any personal identification information retrieved by the Hall must be voluntarily submitted by the user.

 The IHHOF’s web site does collect some anonymous “non-personally identifiable” aggregate information about visitors automatically when pages on our web site are requested through a browser.
 This information is used for statistical purposes and to help us monitor how guests navigate our site, allowing us to tailor our services for the majority of visitors.
 Non-personally identifiable information may refer to information about our visitors’ browsers (e.g., Netscape Navigator or Internet Explorer), operating systems (e.g., Windows or Macintosh), Internet Service Providers and other similar information.